 Skip to main content

-The WorldMonitor Country Resilience Index (CRI) scores every country in the world on a 0-100 scale, combining long-run structural capacity with current operational stress to produce an actionable resilience metric.
+The WorldMonitor Country Resilience Index (CRI) scores the 196-country public rankable universe on a 0-100 scale, combining long-run structural capacity with current operational stress to produce an actionable resilience metric.
+Upstream static/source feeds can include a broader set of territories, but the public CRI ranking is filtered to the rankable universe before score publication.
 Rather than relying on static country risk ratings, the CRI updates every 6 hours from official and authoritative sources and exposes full provenance, coverage, and imputation context so analysts can see exactly why a score moved and how much of it is real data versus imputed.
-This document is the v1.0 reference for the live product.
-A planned v2.0 upgrade will rebuild the top-level shape into three pillars (structural readiness, live shock exposure, recovery capacity) with a partly non-compensatory aggregation, and ship an annual Reference Edition at citation quality.
-That work is tracked in a separate reference-grade upgrade plan and is not yet shipped; everything documented below describes the current shipping behavior.
+This document describes the currently shipping behavior of the index.
+The versioning has two independent axes:

 In the dashboard

-CRI is surfaced across three places in the product, all driven from the same v1.0 score described below:
+CRI is surfaced across three places in the product, all driven from the same currently-shipping score:

 • Resilience widget — a standalone panel (component: src/components/ResilienceWidget.ts) that ranks countries by resilience score with filter and search affordances.
 Reach it from Cmd+K by typing resilience.